 The plant was completed and is currently producing densified grass pellets for multiple uses as a separate entity called Ernst Biomass, LLC.
 The facility has opened many market opportunities for grass biomass, including numerous agricultural applications and uses in the burgeoning Utica and Marcellus shale oil and gas plays of the northeastern United States.

-Today, with over 9,000 acres in production, Ernst grows more than 400 diverse crops for conservation, restoration, beautification, energy, pharmaceuticals and consumption.
-Future growth opportunities can be seen in increased public and governmental interest in sustainable landscapes, low-impact development, responsible reclamation and restoration, pollinator habitat, improved biodiversity and habitat development, and evolving practices in conservation agriculture.
+Today, with over 10,000 acres in production, Ernst grows hundreds of diverse crops for conservation, ecological restoration, beautification, energy feedstock, and wildlife habitat.
+Future growth opportunities can be seen in increased public and governmental interest in sustainable landscapes, low-impact development, responsible reclamation and restoration, pollinator habitat, improved biodiversity, and evolving practices in conservation agriculture.

-The extended Ernst “family” has grown to nearly 90 full-time employees, including field production crews, sales & marketing staff, researchers, seed conditioning specialists, finance, purchasing, inventory management and human resources professionals.
+The extended Ernst “family” has grown to approximately 80 full-time employees, including field production crews, sales & marketing staff, researchers, seed conditioning specialists, finance, purchasing, inventory management, and human resources professionals.

 After a passing glance back on the first 50-plus years of his company’s history, Calvin immediately focuses on the promise of its future.